 On January 23, 2014, the Company completed the Acquisition transaction with Xenetic UK which resulted in the Company acquiring all of the issued and outstanding common stock of Xenetic UK.
 The Acquisition was accounted for as a reverse acquisition under the acquisition method of accounting per ASC 805, with Xenetic UK treated as the accounting acquirer and the Company treated as the "acquired" company for financial reporting purposes.
-This was determined based on the following facts: (i) after the reverse merger, former shareholders of Xenetic UK held a majority of the voting interest of the combined company; (ii) former Board of Directors of Xenetic UK possess majority control of the Board of Directors of the combined company; and (iii) members of the management of Xenetic UK are treated as the historical financial statements of the combined company.
+This was determined based on the following facts: (i) after the reverse merger, former shareholders of Xenetic UK held a majority of the voting interest of the combined company; (ii) former Board of Directors of Xenetic UK possess majority control of the Board of Directors of the combined company; and (iii) members of the management of Xenetic UK are responsible for the management of the combined company.
+As such, the financial statements of Xenetic UK are treated as the historical financial statements of the combined company.

 The fair value of the consideration transferred in the reverse merger was \$3.75 million.
 This was calculated as the number of shares of common stock that Xenetic UK would have had to issue in order for the Company's shareholders to hold the same equity interest in the combined entity immediately following the acquisition (approximately 9.2%), multiplied by the estimated fair value of the Company's common stock on the acquisition date (£1.98 per share).
 The estimated fair value of the Company's common stock was based on the price of the Company's stock on the acquisition date, which was actively traded on the Alternative Investments Market of the London Stock Exchange in the United Kingdom.
-In addition, Xenetic UK incurred approximately \$3 million of transaction costs related to the reverse merger in general and administrative expenses on the consolidated statement of comprehensive loss during the year ended December 31, 2014.
+In addition, Xenetic UK incurred approximately \$3 million of transaction costs related to the reverse merger.
+The Company recognized approximately \$0.5 million of transaction costs related to the reverse merger in general and administrative expenses on the consolidated statement of comprehensive loss during the year ended December 31, 2014.
 No transaction costs related to the reverse merger were recognized during the year ended December 31, 2015.